AAP6 min readJuly 27, 2026

 How Is Placement Determined?

-FCPS evaluates several factors together: CogAT (Cognitive Abilities Test) and NNAT (Naglieri Nonverbal Ability Test) scores, academic grades, teacher evaluations, and a parent recommendation.
+FCPS evaluates several factors together: NGAT (Naglieri General Ability Test) scores, academic grades, teacher evaluations, and a parent recommendation.
 No single score determines placement.
+The NGAT replaced the former CogAT and NNAT tests starting in the 2025-2026 school year.

 Critically, AAP placement is not permanent.
 FCPS re-evaluates students annually, and maintaining the advanced track requires consistent academic performance.
-Application windows typically close in early December for the following school year.
+Application windows typically close in mid-December for the following school year.

 Why AAP Math Matters for the Long-Term Pathway